JakWai01/notes-special-topics-for-web-applications/README.md

 - Faster than ASM
 - ASM was not an actual standard and was not jointly designed by all major browsers

+## WASM by Example

+- WASM universal low level bytecode that runs on the web.
+Compilation target for languages like Rust, AssemblyScript, C, C++, Go and much more.
+This compact binart format is designed to run alongside Javascript and other host languages.
+WASM is shipped in all major browsers and has runtimes meant for running on server or interfacing systems with WASI

+### Concepts

+- compile-targeted language for running bytecode on the web
+- Relative to Javascript, WASM offers predictable performance.
+It is not inherently faster than Javascript, but can be faster than Javascript in the right use case such as computationally intensive tasks like nested loops or handling large amounts of data.
+Therefore WASM is a complement to JavaScript and not a replacement
+- Portable - runs on browsers *V8 runtimes* like Node.js and independent runtimes like WASI or Wasmtime (V8 executes JS and WASM in the browser, hence its an engine)
+- WASM has Linear Memory.
+That means one big expandable array.
+In the context of JavaScript, synchronously accessible by JS and WASM.
+We will look at a demo of this later
+- WASM can export functions and constants.
+And in the context of JS, synchronously accessible by JS and WASM.
+- WASM handles integers and floats (TODO: still?).
+There are libraries and tools to make passing high-level data types convenient.

+### Hello World Example

+- Using Go, simple syntax so everyone should be able to follow
+- TODO: Which compilers can compile to WASM right now?
+- Install Go and install TinyGo
+- index.js adds functions for loading WASM modules using the WASM Web API
+- wasm_exec is contained in the standard go installation.
+- It is only possible to cross-compile the main package to WebAssembly
+- Error: Uncaught (in promise) LinkError: WebAssembly.instantiate(): Import #5 module="go" function="runtime.walltime" error: function import requires a callable -> Go version and wasm_exec do not fit.
+They must be from the same version
+- `cp "$(go env GOROOT)/misc/wasm/wasm_exec.js" .` gets the current wasm_exec.js

 ## Resources
 - https://app.element.io/#/room/!zfXkSajYpjFUicXtCA:matrix.org
 - https://webassembly.org/